 The project includes demolition of existing site improvements and adding two parcels to the development footprint of an approved but not-yet-constructed glass storage facility.
-The two added parcels are proposed to be developed with pavement for additional outdoor storage and will accommodate a shift of the approved stormwater drainage basin to better accommodate truck circulation on-site.
+The two added parcels are proposed to be developed with a storm drainage basin and pavement for additional outdoor storage and will accommodate a shift of the approved stormwater drainage basin to better accommodate truck circulation on-site.
 No new construction is proposed as part of this project.